lstellway/lstellway/README.md

 ### About Me

-Software engineer with an emphasis on reliability and usability.
+Software engineer with an emphasis on reliability and usability <br />
+_(including the developer experience - engineers need love too ❤️)_

 Experienced with teams from industries in healthcare, automotive finance and retail.

-I aim for my work to be intuitive for end-users and easily adopted by other software developers.

 >_Note:_<br />
 >_I work on many private projects on a self-hosted [Gitea](https://about.gitea.com) instance_<br />